 How often does Crooked Stave’s QC campaign stave off an expensive problem?
 “Every day,” Yakobson says.
 “We have roughly 100 data points between brew day and packaging, and all-day, every day, we’re using the data.
 Without it we’d be brewing blindly, which we don’t believe reflects our level of quality.”

-Yakobson is a longtime Brewery Finance customer and fan of its new Better Beer Now program, which helps craft brewers quickly and affordably get the lab gear they need to boost quality.
+For brewers seeking their own maximum quality, Brewery Finance’s new Better Beer Now program helps brewers quickly get the lab gear they need.
+Yakobson is a fan of the program.
 “The ability for everyone to have access to quality equipment and testing procedures is key for our industry,” he says.
 “That helps the industry as a whole grow and become better.”

 In addition to higher quality, breweries with in-house QC gear also get quick money-saving peace of mind.
 “Instant results,” Yakobson says, “mean instant feedback that can be used to improve processes right on the spot.
 Our lab works parallel to our production team, so we’re able to make changes instantly instead of waiting for test results.”